top of page

 Here's what's live and working:

-4. Trends screen redesign.
-The original version was functional but not great.
+4. Trends Screen Redesign: The original version was functional but not great.
 The new design makes it easier to see your biometric patterns over time.

 What We're Working On Right Now